Skip to content

 Reflecting on two years as Australia’s first carbon neutral telco

-Climate Active certified our carbon neutral status in December 2019 and, well, a lot has changed – even if we’re just talking about climate action.
-A lot more companies are getting involved and doing the work they need to do to reduce their impact on the planet (including other telcos like Telstra).
+Since then, a lot has changed – even if we’re just talking about climate action.
+A lot more companies are getting involved and doing the work they need to do to reduce their impact on the planet.

 A cute and luminous waterbear with lots of legs, wearing sunglasses.